alibaba/timeline/README.md

-# Timeline - Manipulate time like a master
+# Timeline

-A Timeline Controller with Superpower.
-For Events And Animations.
+**A Timeline Controller with Superpower.
+For Events And Animations.**

-- Wrap all your time-based events and animations into Track.
+- Wrap all your time-based events and animations into Tracks.
 - Play, pause, time-travel, play-by-frame, replay, loop, rewind everything.
 - Always get the predictable result.
 - Monitor and control FPS elegantly.